H12345555/LifeExp-by-Country/README.md

 Data was filtered to include only the following countries from North America:
 - United States
 - Mexico
-- Canada<br>
+- Canada<br><br>

 ### Statistics Analysis:
-Analyzed the following statistical parameters of the dataset.
+Analyzed the following statistical parameters of the dataset:
 - Means
 - Medians
 - Standard deviations